fmarga/fmarga/README.md

 I am passionate about technology and trying to be the best developer I can

-:computer: Here I share my studies about JS
+:computer: Here I share my studies about JS and Ruby on Rails

 #### You can find me also at: